 'Are you certain of that?'

-'Indeed Bonheur, and we must hurry now, before it is well-nigh too late!'
+'Indeed!
+We must hurry now, before it is well-nigh too late!'

 Once there at the drear and primeval catacombs of obscuration, we entered them with extreme caution and watchful eyes.

 The catacombs were underground ossuaries, which held the remains of many individuals, within a small part of a tunnel network built to consolidate ancient stone mines.

 It had extended south from the Barrière d'Enfer former city gate, where the ossuary was constructed as part of the effort to eliminate the city's overflowing cemeteries.

 It was said that in 1786, nightly processions of covered waggons had transported many remains from most of the local cemeteries to a mine shaft opened, nearby the Rue de la Tombe-Issoire.

 The ossuary we would enter comprised in its totality only a small section of the underground 'Carrières de Paris'.